laurafdeza/dpbe_l2_pre_registration/README.md

 ### Description (optional)

 **Please give a brief description of your study, including some background, the purpose of the study, or broad research questions.**

-** Several authors have demonstrated the double phonemic boundary effect in bilingual population , providing a strong evidence to support the hypothesis of a language-specific phonemic system in bilingual mind.
+Several authors have demonstrated the double phonemic boundary effect in bilingual population , providing a strong evidence to support the hypothesis of a language-specific phonemic system in bilingual mind.
 Therefore, the aim of this study is to extend prior findigs to a new population of Heritage L2 Spanish learners and English native L2 Spanish learners.
-**Ex.**

-**Though there is strong evidence to suggest that sugar affects taste preferences, the effect has never been demonstrated in brownies.
-Therefore, we will measure taste preference for four different levels of sugar concentration in a standard brownie recipe to determine if the effect exists in this pastry.**

-**(The description should be no longer than the length of an abstract.
-It can give some context for the proposed study, but great detail is not needed here for your preregistration.)**

-### Hypotheses (required)
+### Hypotheses

 ### Hipothesis 1
 Bilinguals shit perception across language context by switching between language-specific phonetic systems.
 Non-directional hypothesis.
 There is a relationship between the existence of two separate phonetic systems and the speaker shift perception of the sounds.

 ### Hipothesis 2
-** Bilinguals identification of the VOT stimuli varies depending on the language context.
+Bilinguals identification of the VOT stimuli varies depending on the language context.
 Non-directional hypothesis.
 There is a relationship between the language context and the  identification of the VOT stimuli by  bilinguals.

 ### Hipothesis 3
-** Proficiency have an effect in the voicing identification boundaries between English and Spanish.
+Proficiency have an effect in the voicing identification boundaries between English and Spanish.
 Directional hypothesis.
 There is a positive relation between proficiency and the identificacion of voicing boundarie.

-**List specific, concise, and testable hypotheses.
-Please state if the hypotheses are directional or non-directional.
-If directional, state the direction.
-A predicted effect is also appropriate here.
-If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.**